KomangAndika/ARIMA-And-Friends/README.md

 # ARIMA-And-Friends
-Explore and implement time series forecasting techniques using fundamental statistical models including Autoregressive (AR), Moving Average (MA), Autoregressive Moving Average (ARMA), Autoregressive Integrated Moving Average (ARIMA), and Seasonal Autoregressive Integrated Moving Average (SARIMA).
+Explore and implement time series forecasting techniques using fundamental statistical models including Autoregressive (AR), Moving Average (MA), Autoregressive Moving Average (ARMA), Autoregressive Integrated Moving Average (ARIMA).
 I forecast BTC-USD price
+While this might be incomplete, but in the future i want to incorporate more sophisticated method like RNN, LSTM, and XGBoost